 How does that translate to yoga?
 Mercedes explains: "In this class, we're going with the flow.
 It involves a lot of fluid transitions between poses and exploring how you can adapt the poses to suit you, to what feels good for you."

-If you've practiced yoga before, you'll find tasters of familiar poses such as triangle and tree, but not as you know them – remember, it's all about doing things a little differently and letting go of what we think is 'the right way to do things'.
+If you've practised yoga before, you'll find tasters of familiar poses such as triangle and tree, but not as you know them – remember, it's all about doing things a little differently and letting go of what we think is 'the right way to do things'.

 If you've become stuck in your fitness routine or don't know where your life is heading, get on the mat and try this uplifting playful sequence.
 Tapping into your character strength of adaptability (we all have it!) in this class is like finding a superpower, says Mercedes.
 "If you're ever stuck, ask yourself is there any fluidity in this moment?
 Can I adapt?
 You might just feel something shift."